 Stories about these lights can be found in Aboriginal myths pre-dating European settlement, and many recounts of the mystery light have been reported since.
 This is something definitely worth highlighting on your paper map – keep an eye on the horizon.

 There are several opportunities to further understand and explore the indigenous culture in a variety of regions on this route, and it’s something that we at We Are Explorers believe is incredibly important.
 It’s more than just art galleries and rock art sites (which are amazing and definitely worthwhile), but cultural awareness tours and art workshops as well.
 You can check them out here.

 No trip along this route is complete without a visit or stay at one of the many roadhouses dotted along the route.
 They’re vortex’s of quirkiness and one of the best ways to experience the true essence of the outback.

 The World’s Longest Geocache Trail

 There are two million geocaches in the world, and if you don’t know what they are, you need to.
 Geocaching is essentially a global treasure hunt.
 All over the world there are little gifts hidden in trees, inside logs, under stairwells.
 There’s a logbook to sign and goods to trade and an online community to document your findings.
 The Outback Way boasts 36 caches en route, which is sure to get you and your road tripping buddies keen and competitive, especially if the geocache is hidden well.

-Explorers, it’s time to stuff the boot of your car (did I mention it’s traversable by 2WD with high clearance?) with water, snacks and band-aids, fill your seats with friends, bang on a trustworthy playlist and hit the road.
+Explorers, it’s time to stuff the boot with water, snacks and band-aids, fill your seats with friends, bang on a trustworthy playlist and hit the road.
 Let the desert sand kiss your cheeks and head into the wild.